Major delays on A5 into Shrewsbury while police deal with crash

-Motorists are currently dealing with significant delays on a major county road while police deal with a crash.
+Motorists faced significant delays on a major county road while police dealt with a crash.

-The incident has taken place on the westbound stretch of the A5 approaching Shrewsbury.
+The incident took place on the westbound stretch of the A5 approaching Shrewsbury, shortly after 11am today - Monday, August 25.

-There are major delays approaching the Preston Island in Shrewsbury, and Junction 4 of the M54 for Wellington.
+There were major delays approaching the Preston Island in Shrewsbury, and Junction 4 of the M54 for Wellington.

 One driver reported an incident involving a car facing the wrong way with a detached caravan and a lane closed just before the roundabout.